Citrus-Software-Solutions/citrus-app-SpringbootAPI/README.md

 ### Prerequisites

-*Please check that you have properly instaleld Java [java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) in your pc.
+* Please check that you have properly instaleld Java [java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) in your pc.
 Run the following commands to check your Java version:
 ```sh
 java -version
 ```
-and
+Check that your System Envuiroment Variable is working
 ```bash
 echo $JAVA_HOME
 ```
+(This should give back the directory of your java jdk)

-*Check that you have installed [Maven](https://maven.apache.org/download.cgi) properly:
+* Check that you have installed [Maven](https://maven.apache.org/download.cgi) properly:
 ```sh
 mvn -v
 ```